vitiral/artifact/README.md

 test coverage.

-If you like or use **rsk** please star:star: it on [github](https://github.com/vitiral/rsk) and mention it to frieds and colleauges.
+If you like or use **rsk** please star:star: it on [github](https://github.com/vitiral/rsk) and mention it to friends and colleagues.
 It is my belief that requirements tracking needs to be as second nature for developers as revision control and unit testing has become.
-I hope that it will help us build better software and thus make the world a little bit better.
+I hope that by building better software we can all make the world just a little bit better.

 If you find bugs or have any suggestions, please open them here:
 [bug tracker](https://github.com/vitiral/rsk/issues)